mherling/DistrictHeatSim/README.md

 - In "net_generation_functions.py" a function named "import_street_layer(area, values)" is defined, but not used in "net_generation_qgis_ETRS89_MST.py" yet.
 This function is supposed to do the import of the street layer from the QuickOSM plugin.
 A working code for importing the necessary data still has to be figured out.
 - A function needs to be defined to set the right crs (coordinate reference system) in QGIS when executing "net_generation_qgis_ETRS89_MST.py"
+- A logic has to be programmed, which overwrites existing layers when executing the python file multiple times.

+-

 # Contributing